offensive-security/nethunter-LRT/README.md

 The script `stockOpoFlash.sh` will flash the opo factory image in the device.

+This script needs to be launched like `./stockOpoFlash.sh 16gb` for the 16GB version or `./stockOpoFlash.sh 64gb` for the 64GB version.

 This way you will get a clean phone to install nethunter on it.
 (This will delete all the device data)

 Skip this if your phone has a clean flash done/ or you are using other rom.